olkovin/certbot-renewal-script/README.md

 The script which was created by combining ChatGPT skills and my willnes to fix anoying problem :)
 Enjoy)

-# Automatic SSL Certificate Creation/Renewal Script
+# Automatic SSL Certificate Creation/Renewal Script with Telegram Notifications

-The script was created by combining mine and ChatGPT skills and willnes to fix the anoying problem :)

 This script automates the process of creating or renewing SSL certificates using the Let's Encrypt certificate authority, with DNS validation using Amazon Route53.
+The script also sends a message to a specified Telegram chat with the results of the certificate creation/renewal process.

 ## Requirements